 Equity risk arises from changes in equity prices (including equity index prices), or market implied equity market volatility levels.
-As the Undertaking's exposure to equity relating to the UK Wealth Management business is to be 100% reinsured to MetLife Bermuda, the Undertaking's retained exposure to equity risk will relate to the loss of fee income on the non-UK unit-linked business resulting from a fall in unit fund prices following a severe downturn in equity markets.
+As the Undertaking's key exposure to equity options and guarantees is reinsured, the Undertaking's retained exposure to equity risk relates to unit-linked business resulting from a fall in unit fund prices following a severe downturn in equity markets.